 'We All Feel At Risk': 100,000 People Dead From COVID-19 In The U.S.

-The U.S. death toll from COVID-19 has reached a somber milestone: as of Wednesday afternoon, the highly infectious viral disease has taken more than 100,000 lives nationwide.
+The U.S. death toll from COVID-19 has reached a somber milestone: As of Wednesday afternoon, the highly infectious viral disease has taken more than 100,000 lives nationwide.

 Soaring from two known coronavirus fatalities in February to more than 58,000 in April, the tally of U.S. deaths — in a country with fewer than 5% of the world's inhabitants — now accounts for nearly one-third of all the known lives lost worldwide to the pandemic.

-According to a mortality analysis by Johns Hopkins University's Coronavirus Resource Center, about 6% of the nearly 1.7 million people who have tested positive for COVID-19 in the U.S. have now succumbed to the disease.
+According to a mortality analysis by Johns Hopkins University's Coronavirus Resource Center, about 6% of the nearly 1.7 million people who have tested positive for the coronavirus in the U.S. have succumbed to the disease.

-Public health experts say the coronavirus has exposed the vulnerability of a wide range of Americans and the shortcomings of a U.S. health care system faced with a deadly pandemic.
+Public health experts said the coronavirus has exposed the vulnerability of a wide range of Americans and the shortcomings of a U.S. health care system faced with a deadly pandemic.

-"What is different about this is, it is affecting all of us in a variety of ways, even if some of us are able to social distance in more effective ways than others," says sociology professor Kathleen Cagney, who directs The University of Chicago's Population Research Center.
+"What is different about this is, it is affecting all of us in a variety of ways, even if some of us are able to social distance in more effective ways than others," said sociology professor Kathleen Cagney, who directs the University of Chicago's Population Research Center.
 "But we all feel at risk."

-Even some who are well acquainted with earlier health scourges in the U.S. were caught off guard by this one.
+Even some who are well-acquainted with earlier health scourges in the U.S. were caught off guard by this one.

 Demographic disparities in deaths

 People have died from the disease in all 50 states and most U.S. territories.
 But the impact has been felt unevenly.
-Demographic statistics that the CDC has posted of the first nearly 69,000 fatalities show some striking disparities:
+Demographic statistics that the Centers for Disease Control and Prevention has posted of the first nearly 69,000 fatalities show some striking disparities:

 — The disease has been far deadlier for males than females.
 For age groups up to 75 years old, about twice as many men and boys have been killed by COVID-19 as have women and girls.

 — Older people have died in much greater numbers than those who are younger.
-Eighty percent of the known fatalities were at least 65 years old.
+Eighty percent of the known fatalities were at least 65.

-— Racial and ethnic disparities in who is dying have also become apparent, even while tracking data that has been compiled by Johns Hopkins is still incomplete.
+— Racial and ethnic disparities in who is dying have also become apparent, even while tracking data that Johns Hopkins has compiled remain incomplete.

-In Alabama, for example, 44% of those killed by COVID-19 were black, in a state where fewer than 27% of its residents are African American.
+In Alabama, for example, 44% of those killed by COVID-19 were black in a state where fewer than 27% of its residents are African American.
 Similarly, while African Americans make up 14% of Michigan's population, they account for 40% of that state's COVID-19 fatalities.

 Native American communities have also been hit especially hard by the pandemic.
-In Arizona, Native Americans account for about 5% of the population but comprise nearly 17% of that state's COVID-19 fatalities.
+In Arizona, Native Americans account for about 5% of the population but make up nearly 17% of that state's COVID-19 fatalities.

 The University of Chicago's Cagney said that differences in socioeconomic status — and thus the ability to practice social distancing — are contributing to COVID-19's uneven lethal impact.

-"If you look at the locations where people are disproportionately dying, they are in places that are lower income," said Cagney.
-"They are places that likely have multiple residents in a single unit space.
-They are places where people rely on public transit and rely on services like big box locations where by entry alone you're putting yourself at risk."
+"If you look at the locations where people are disproportionately dying, they are in places that are lower income," Cagney said.
+"They are places that likely have multiple residents in a single-unit space.
+They are places where people rely on public transit and rely on services like big-box locations, where by entry alone you're putting yourself at risk."

 The degree of devastation wrought by the pathogen has taken even some public health experts by surprise.